Wednesday, 10 February 2016

 − “Luke, tell me something more –I was going to say of you− of the seven, of your life.
 If I have understood correctly, you have been here since November.
 And since then they have been..."

-− "Nine months –he cleared up−, throughout pregnancy, as my child, but I don't know if I will be born with it or have already been born.
+− "Nine months –he cleared up−, throughout pregnancy, as my child, but I don't know whether I will be born with it or have already been born.
 And of all this time of desired rags, what do you want to know?
 What are you wondering?"

 But the one you really love you do not want to transform.
 And I accepted him with Lucy, as his transformative sap.
 He never hid me his love, and for that I loved them too.
-If something had I to beg, it wasn't him I had to beg to.
-He continued speaking to me of river and nudity, new and assumed pores, a spring which had been warm and March like a cotton on the skin that rather than cover a blood, spills it in a stream, the stars the night sticks, spring the fan.
+If something I had to beg, it wasn't him I had to beg to.
+He continued speaking to me of river and nudity, new and assumed pores, a spring which had been warm and March like a cotton on your skin that rather than cover blood, spills it in a stream, the stars the night sticks, spring the fan.

 − "Until that day I was fond of her –he continued− but being fond means to stay in the serenity of the river.
-To love, which came later, it is the desire to capture each animal swimming, each bouquet of turbulent water, every sandy shore, and every pebble soaked in its surface”.
+To love, which came later, is the desire to capture each animal swimming, each bouquet of turbulent water, every sandy shore, and every pebble soaked in its surface”.

 − "Nike −he said with another smile-.
 For you there seem to be no impossible issues.
 So far you do not know the goddess Urgency, but she is already whispering at your side.
 Tell me if it be possible, our circumstances are very different..."